alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 [...snip...]
 ```

 All of them giving a 200 status code indicates the server is just sending us some messages about the request.
-We need more info about the messages the server is sending back to us.
+We need more info about these messages.
 For that, let's run `ffuf` in silent mode and redirect the output to `api-endpoints.txt`.

 ```bash
 $ ffuf -u https://nagios.monitored.htb/nagiosxi/api/v1/FUZZ -w /usr/share/wordlists/seclists/Discovery/Web-Content/common-api-endpoints-mazen160.txt -s > api-endpoints.txt
 ```

- Note that most of the messages are: `Message {"error":"No API Key provided"}`.That being noted, we will write a python script to see if there is any other messages within these:
+ Note that most of the messages are: `Message {"error":"No API Key provided"}`.
+That being noted, we will write a python script to see if there is any other messages:

 ```python
 import requests